Creighton vs. Providence: Sportsbook promo codes, odds, spread, over/under - January 6

 Creighton vs. Providence Betting Trends

-- Creighton has covered eight times in 14 games with a spread this season.
+- Creighton has covered eight times in 14 matchups with a spread this season.

-- A total of six out of the Bluejays' 14 games this season have hit the over.
+- Bluejays games have hit the over six out of 14 times this season.

-- Providence has compiled an 8-6-0 ATS record so far this year.
+- Providence has put together an 8-6-0 ATS record so far this year.

-- A total of three Friars games this year have gone over the point total.
+- Friars games have hit the over three out of 14 times this year.

 Creighton Futures Odds